powsybl/powsybl-open-loadflow/docs/loadflow/loadflow.md

 $P_{AC}$ = $P_{Ref}$

-Else the converter is in `V_DC` control mode, and we add an equation to impose the voltage between its two DC nodes :
+Else the converter is in `V_DC` control mode, and we add an equation to impose the voltage between its two DC buses :

 $V_{1} - V_{2} = V_{Ref}$